elha-da/quickstart-github-actions/README.md

-# quickstart-github-actions
+# Quickstart for GitHub Actions
-Quickstart for GitHub Actions
+Try out the features of GitHub Actions in 5 minutes or less.